 Now in order to find the average scheduled length of a fight, it’s pretty much the same thing.
 However this time, we will divide the total rounds scheduled in a boxer’s career, by their number of fights.
 The problem is that BoxRec, the website that shows boxer stats such as rounds fought, does not show rounds scheduled.

-In order to find the average that used in the short answer at the beginning of the post, I went to BoxRec’s pound for pound list.
+Anyways, in order to find the average that used in the short answer at the beginning of the post, I went to BoxRec’s pound for pound list.
 I chose the top 10 fighters on the list, of varying weight classes.

 This gives us a good estimate of how long a typical fight will last.
 When adding up the totals of the fighters, we get an estimate that can apply to most boxers.
 For the 10 boxers chosen, the average rounds fought came out to 5.95, while their average rounds scheduled per fight was 9.71.